-- YES (sidewalks provided on all key walking routes and both sides of roads whenever practical and bicyclists should have no major issues navigating the street network) - PARTIAL (some walking and bicycling facilities are provided, but connections are not comprehensive and/or direct) - NO (walking and bicycling facilities within the site are limited or nonexistent) - NOT APPLICABLE (the nature of the development does not lend itself to internal walking and bicycling trips)

-The site plan and traffic analysis does not indicate bicycle and pedestrian facilities being provided throughout the 12.5-acre development site.
-Sidewalks currently exist on all adjacent roadways with partial sidewalks on John Street.
-The site plan indicates sidewalks and crosswalks being provided throughout the development allowing for pedestrian connectivity throughout the site.

-11. Does the site plan provide the ability to construct publicly accessible bicycling and walking connections with adjacent parcels which may be redeveloped in the future?

-The ability for walkers and bicyclists to move between developments safely and conveniently reduces reliance on vehicular trips, which has congestion reduction and health benefits.
-Such opportunities should be considered and proactively incorporated into development site plans whenever possible.

-- YES (connections to adjacent parcels are planned as part of the development) - YES (stub outs will make future connections possible when adjacent parcels redevelop) - NO (the development site plan does not enable walking or bicycling to/from adjacent parcels) - NO (the site plan precludes future connections with adjacent parcels when they redevelop) - NOT APPLICABLE (adjacent parcels are not likely to develop or redevelop in the near future) - NOT APPLICABLE (the nature of the development or adjacent parcels does not lend itself to interparcel walking and bicycling trips)
+YES (sidewalks provided on all key walking routes and both sides of roads whenever practical and bicyclists should have no major issues navigating the street network) PARTIAL (some walking and bicycling facilities are provided, but connections are not comprehensive and/or direct) NO (walking and bicycling facilities within the site are limited or nonexistent) NOT APPLICABLE (the nature of the development does not lend itself to internal walking and bicycling trips) thro part thro esite plan and traffic analysis does not indicate bicycle and pedestrian facilities being provided bughout the 12.5-acre development site.
+Sidewalks currently exist on all adjacent roadways with tial sidewalks on John Street.
+The site plan indicates sidewalks and crosswalks being provided bughout the development allowing for pedestrian connectivity throughout the site.
+The site plan provide the ability to construct publicly accessible bicycling and walking mections with adjacent parcels which may be redeveloped in the future? re op ne ability for walkers and bicyclists to move between developments safely and conveniently duces reliance on vehicular trips, which has congestion reduction and health benefits.
+Such opportunities should be considered and proactively incorporated into development site plans henever possible.
+YES (connections to adjacent parcels are planned as part of the development) YES (stub outs will make future connections possible when adjacent parcels redevelop) NO (the development site plan does not enable walking or bicycling to/from adjacent parcels) $\overline{}$ NO the development site plan does not enable walking of bicycling to from adjacent parcels) NO (the site plan precludes future connections with adjacent parcels when they redevelop)

 The development site is located a 12.5 acre parcel bounded by public streets on all four sides.
 Adjacent parcels on the east, west and south are currently developed.
 An undeveloped parcel is located to the north of the site; the two parcels are separated by Cameron M Alexander Blvd, a local roadway.
 The site plan depicts five access points on Cameron M Alexander Blvd.
 Existing external sidewalks currently provide connectivity to adjacent parcels.
-12. Does the site plan effectively manage truck movements and separate them, to the extent possible, from the flow of pedestrians, bicyclists and motorists both within the site and on the surrounding road network?